zhuiguang49/zhuiguang49/README.md

 <h3 align="center">About Me</h3>

 <p align="center">
   👋 Hello!
 I'm a third-year student majoring in Information and Computing Science at the School of Mathematical Sciences, Zhejiang University.
-My interests lie in machine learning and LLM algorithms.
+My interests lie in machine learning and LLM post training.
 </p>